Massospondylus: Previously recognised species from southern Africa

 In 1895, Seeley named the species M. browni, although its assignment to Massospondylus was only tentative.
 This species was based on two neck, two back, and three tail vertebrae as well as femora and toe bones that were discovered north of the Witteberg by Alfred Brown.
 In 1906, von Huene concluded that the vertebrae and femora of M. browni belonged to two separate species.
 He therefore restricted M. browni to just the femora, and moved the species into the genus Thecodontosaurus, as T. browni.
 He assigned the vertebrae as well as additional fossils stored in Vienna to another species, Hortalotarsus skirtopodus, which he also moved into Thecodontosaurus, as T. skirtopodus.
 In 1920, Egbert Cornelis Nicolaas van Hoepen assigned a partial skeleton to M. browni, which was later assigned to M. harriesi and is now listed as a specimen of M. carinatus.
 M. browni was considered an indeterminate sauropodomorph in a 2004 review by Peter Galton and Paul Upchurch.

-Two more species were described in the first half of the twentieth century: M. harriesi and M. schwarzi.
+Two more species were described in the first half of the 20th century: M. harriesi and M. schwarzi.
 M. harriesi was named by Robert Broom in 1911 based on parts of a forelimb and hind limb discovered near Fouriesburg.
 Broom suggested that the original material described by Owen included a second species besides M. carinatus which can possibly be assigned to his M. harriesi.
 Several additional specimens were assigned to M. harriesi in 1911 and 1924, and in 1976, Galton and Michael Albert Cluver synonymised several other sauropodomorph species with it.
 M. schwarzi was named by Sydney H. Haughton in 1924 based on an incomplete foot found near Tlokoeng by Professor Schwarz.
 Both species were considered as indeterminate sauropodomorphs in the 2004 review.